fanglab/nanodisco/README.md

 ```

 ## Tool showcase
-To showcase the toolbox applications and facilitate the understanding of the methods, we provide examples for the analysis of two datasets presented in our preprint.
+To showcase the toolbox applications and facilitate an understanding of the methods, we provide examples for the analysis of two datasets presented in our preprint.
 Those datasets can be download with the following commands from within a `nanodisco` container: `get_data_bacteria` and `get_data_microbiome`.

 ### Prepare the container for examples
 ```sh
 singularity build --sandbox nd_example nanodisco.sif # Create a writable container (directory) named nd_example
 singularity run --no-home -w nd_example              # Start an interactive shell to use nanodisco, type `exit` to leave
 ```
 The image retrieved from [Singularity Hub] with `singularity pull` (nanodisco.sif) is already build and can be reused at will.
-Containers build with those instructions are writable meaning that results from nanodisco analysis can be retrieve when the container is not running.
+Containers built with those instructions are writable meaning that results from nanodisco analysis can be retrieved when the container is not running.
 Outputs for the following commands can be found at `./path/to/nd_example/home/nanodisco/analysis`.

 ### Methylation typing and fine mapping
-**Goal:** Identify the specific type (6mA, 5mC or 4mC, namely *typing*) of a methylation motif, and identify specific position within the motif is methylated (namely *fine mapping*).
-Detailed method is described in the preprint.
+**Goal:** Identify the specific type (6mA, 5mC or 4mC, namely *typing*) of a methylation motif, and identify which specific position within the motif is methylated (namely *fine mapping*).
+The detailed method is described in the preprint.

 **Inputs:**
 1. Current differences file (pre-computed in the following example, can be generated with `nanodisco difference`)